Danofthepeople/EldarisShared/content/Campaign Details/Etiquette.md

 # I'm Not Your Enemy
 Believe me I want your characters to be cool almost as much as you do, that sometimes means I must try and destroy them, it's not personal, honest.

 Sometimes an in world character might call your characters ugly, this does not mean you are ugly.
-However, feel free to send me three paragraphs about this if I ever do it.
+However, feel free to send me three angry paragraphs if I ever do it.
 This seriously happened.

 Anything that happens to your character should not go beyond your character.